mar1nel/timicofi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 Also was used [Framer Motion Library](https://github.com/framer) for animation and other effects. \
-The Public [API CoinGecko](https://www.coingecko.com/en/api/pricing) provided independently sourced crypto data such as live prices, trading volume, exchange volumes, trading pairs, images and more.
+The Public [API CoinGecko](https://www.coingecko.com/en/api/pricing) provided independently sourced crypto data.

+🌎 Coded by silliest man alive: `mar1nel`

 <br>